4 Things We Learned From Marriage Counseling

 Every marriage needs regular maintenance.

 Just like a car needs regular maintenance, so does your marriage...every marriage!
 Weekly 'business meetings' are where we talk about our budget, schedules and kids.
 It keep us on the same page and fighting less because there are no unrealistic expectations.
-Regular date nights are a must, walks hand in hand, reading the latest marriage book, attending retreats, seminars, Naked Conversations webinars, and maybe even couples coaching are all great ways to stay healthy and keep things fresh.
+Regular date nights are a must, walks hand in hand, reading the latest marriage book, attending retreats, seminars, taking our relationship assessment and keeping track of your growth at MyMarriage365, and maybe even couples coaching are all great ways to stay healthy and keep things fresh.

 Time and money spent on your relationship is never wasted!